pypeit/PypeIt/doc/quicklook.rst

 - Any new calibrations are processed using the pypeit file written to the new calibrations directory (e.g., ``shane_kast_blue_B``).  *Do not delete these pypeit files!*  They are what's used to match the instrument setup/configuration to new frames to be processed.
-Note that adjustements can be made directly to that file and the calibrations can be re-processed using a normal execution of :ref:`run-pypeit`.
+Note that adjustments can be made directly to that file and the calibrations can be re-processed using a normal execution of :ref:`run-pypeit`.